-On set it was a troubled production, and the animosity amongst the cast and crew has become almost mythical for the hostility on display.
-Meanwhile the slow pace of the story and poor test screenings resulted in disastrous studio-forced alterations which changed the nature of the film itself.
+On set, it was a troubled production, and the animosity between the cast and crew has become almost mythical for the hostility on display.
+Meanwhile, the story’s slow pace and poor test screenings resulted in disastrous studio-forced alterations, which changed the nature of the film itself.
 The final result was a theatrical release which failed to win over audiences and critics, and ultimately the film became a box office flop.

-Yet the visual style of the film earned much-deserved praise with a striking cinematic style, and special effects which are still impressive over thirty years later.
-Likewise, strong performances from the entire cast and an intelligent script which questioned the nature of humanity resonated with viewers.
-It was ahead of its time, becoming a cult hit, and over the years its reputation grew exponentially in spite of its initial failure in 1982.
-It inspired a new wave of cyberpunk culture in books, movies, television shows, music, fashion, games and anime, and established itself as a true modern classic of the genre – if not the best – to the point where it’s been hailed as one of the greatest films of all time.
+Yet the visual style of the film earned much-deserved praise with a striking cinematic style and special effects, which are still impressive over thirty years later.
+Likewise, strong performances from the entire cast and an intelligent script that questioned humanity’s nature resonated with viewers.
+It was ahead of its time, becoming a cult hit, and over the years, its reputation grew exponentially in spite of its initial failure in 1982.
+It inspired a new wave of cyberpunk culture in books, movies, television shows, music, fashion, games and anime and established itself as a true modern classic of the genre – if not the best – to the point where it’s been hailed as one of the greatest films of all time.

-A decade after first appearing, a Director’s Cut of Blade Runner was released which restored some of Ridley Scott’s initial vision for the film, although it wasn’t until 2007’s Final Cut release that Scott had full artistic control.
-It took years for that original film to create such a massive impact, but finally the world caught up enough for audiences to possibly accept a sequel.
+A decade after first appearing, a Director’s Cut of Blade Runner was released, which restored some of Ridley Scott’s initial vision for the film.
+However, it wasn’t until 2007’s Final Cut release that Scott had full artistic control.
+It took years for that original film to create such a massive impact, but, finally, the world caught up enough for audiences to possibly accept a sequel.
 But what should audiences expect?

 Soldier, starring Kurt Russell (who delivers an incredible low-key performance), was an even bigger box office failure at the time than Blade Runner.
 In fact, it was an outright bomb.
 Directed by Resident Evil and AvP‘s Paul WS Anderson, it holds a measly 10% rating on Rotten Tomatoes and is easy to dismiss.
 However, despite all the negativity, it too has acquired a bit of a cult following and has plenty of 10/10 audience reviews on IMDB from people who could see behind its rather obvious, by-the-numbers gung-ho action facade.